2 Survey Description

 businesses with a significant change in land area during the year, and

-The aim of the sample was to align the regional and national average herd sizes, hectares and milksolids production for each of these two ownership structures while retaining a reasonable number of farm businesses in each region.
-These regional and national averages are available in New Zealand Dairy Statistics 2018-19 publication.
+The aim of the sample selection process was to align the regional and national average herd sizes, hectares and milksolids production for each of these two ownership structures while retaining a reasonable number of farm businesses in each region.
+These regional and national averages are available in New Zealand Dairy Statistics 2019-20 publication.